cpske/ISP/automation/services-and-badges.md

 SonarQube Community Edition is free.
 You can download it as a Docker image or ZIP file of source.

 [7-best-tools]: https://www.comparitech.com/net-admin/best-static-code-analysis-tools/

-### Security Analysis Tools

-[Top 12 Open Source Code Security Tools](https://spectralops.io/blog/top-12-open-source-code-security-tools/), an article by CheckPoint, recommends some tools to check for security issues in dependencies.
-Some of the tools also perform static analysis of your code.

-- Contrast OSS (commercial)
-- Sprectral (their own product)
-- WhiteSource (commercial)
-- ShiftLeft Scan (free and open source)
-- SonarQube (free community edition)
-- Safety (free and open source) checks Python requirements.txt or virtual environments for security issues.
-Github Dependabot does this.
-- Snyk